-CSASP now administers the 12-month MSc in Modern South Asian Studies and 21-month MPhil in Modern South Asian Studies courses (both of which are run in conjunction with the Faculty of Oriental Studies).
+CSASP now administers the 9-month MSc in Modern South Asian Studies and 21-month MPhil in Modern South Asian Studies courses (both of which are run in conjunction with the Faculty of Asian and Middle Eastern Studies).
 Students on each of these courses will have the opportunity to engage with and be taught by scholars from both the Humanities and Social Science Divisions.

-CSASP has a growing post-doctoral community, and currently hosts a Leverhulme Fellow.
+CSASP has a growing post-doctoral community.
 We also host occasional visiting scholars; recent research projects have included Masculinity in Indian Cinema, Gender in South Asia and Sports as Soft Power Diplomacy in South Asia.
-In 2020 we welcomed the inaugural cohort of Rangoonwala Visiting Fellows and we will shortly be hosting our second Charles Wallace Trust Visiting Fellow for Pakistan.
+In 2020 we welcomed the inaugural cohort of Rangoonwala Visiting Fellows.

 CSASP hosts two annual staff and student exchanges, with Warsaw University (Poland) and the Lahore School of Economics (Pakistan) to which interested students are welcome to apply.